Virtual visit appointments available 7 days a week from 9:00am to 11:00pm. Learn More

 About this Event

-Skill preparation and planning for healthcare transition for children and youth with special healthcare needs is inadequate.
+Skill preparation and planning for healthcare transition for youth and young adults with special healthcare needs is inadequate.
 Less than 50 percent of families nationwide indicate that their children with special healthcare needs have received the services necessary to make appropriate transitions to adult healthcare, work, and independence.
-One of the major hurdles to receiving this care is the lack of a workforce, including physicians, nurses, social workers, mental health providers and all who provide services to youth and young adults with special healthcare needs trained to provide the services necessary to make the healthcare transition.
-There is a strong need for physicians to have the knowledge and skills to provide the services needed to facilitate a successful transition from pediatric to adult-based care and services.
+One of the major hurdles to receiving this care is the lack of a trained workforce, including physicians, nurses, social workers, mental health providers and all who provide services to youth and young adults with special healthcare needs trained to provide the services necessary to make the healthcare transition.
+There is a strong need for physicians and all healthcare providers to have the knowledge and skills to provide the services needed to facilitate a successful transition from pediatric to adult-based care and services.

-Because of increased awareness of transitioning to adult-based care, clinicians are required to update their knowledge of the changing strategies for integrating emerging adult-based care into practice.
+Because of increased awareness of transitioning to adult-based care, healthcare providers are required to update their knowledge of the changing strategies for integrating emerging adult-based care into practice.

-For all conference participants, there will be a discussion of the legal issues involved in healthcare transition, as well as time to meet and talk with faculty in small groups, to exchange ideas among participants, and to share knowledge and information about how best to plan for a successful transition to adulthood.
+For all conference participants, there will be a discussion of primary and subspecialty care medical care during the transition years; discussions of models of transition programs and data to support their processes; the legal issues involved in healthcare transition; family and young adult perspectives in a plenary format as well as time to meet and talk with faculty in small groups, to exchange ideas among participants, and to share knowledge and information about how best to plan for a successful transition to adulthood.